GalaxyShard/zigup/README.md

 Download and manage zig compilers and ZLS versions.

-Built-in support for Mach releases and ZLS (TODO: not implemented)
+Built-in support for Mach releases and ZLS

 # Building